 It often comes down to personal preference.
 Many long-sighted people use both glasses and contact lenses to treat their long-sightedness.
 Contact lens wearers should always have a pair of glasses as well, and alternate use between both, to give their eyes a break from wearing contact lenses.

 How can I tell if I’m longsighted and how will it affect me?

-Longsighted people can often see clearly when looking at distant objects and may not realise they need glasses or contact lenses.
-It is important to have an eye examination with your optometrist who will be able to test how well you see up close by placing different lenses in front of your eyes, so he or she can then prescribe the lenses that give you the clearest and most comfortable vision.
+Long-sighted people can often see clearly when looking at distant objects and may not realise that they need glasses or contact lenses.
+It is important to have an eye examination with your optometrist who will be able to examine how well you see up close by placing different lenses in front of your eyes, so he or she can then prescribe the lenses that give you the clearest and most comfortable vision.